All Episodes

 So this isn't sort of merely anti-Semitic propaganda.

-There's of course there is actually evidence.
+There is actually evidence.

-Who's Igor Berk?
+Who's Igor Berkut?

-He's a Ukrainian Israeli businessman, millionaire, rich person who is seeking to establish the new heavenly Jerusalem.
+He's a Ukrainian-Israeli businessman, millionaire, rich person who is seeking to establish the new heavenly Jerusalem.

-Well that's basically the re-establishing the Kazarian Empire.
+Well, that's basically re-establishing the Khazarian Empire.

 Yes.